Configurator & presets variable

 namedescription

-isDraftwill be true inside a draft and false in a published configurator
+isDraftwill be true inside a draft preview and false in a published or staged configurator or preview thereof

 startUrlthe URL for starting a new configuration based on the default preset